Master of Science in Food Science

 Pushing the boundaries of food development through science is at the core of Drexel University’s Master of Science in Food Science.

-The program offers a dynamic, multidisciplinary education grounded in the latest research techniques and technological applications for those interested in applying science to meet an ever-growing demand for healthy, safe, and nutritious foods.
-Food scientists learn to integrate and apply knowledge from the disciplines of chemistry, physics, engineering, microbiology, and nutrition in order to preserve, process, package, and distribute foods that are safe, nutritious, enjoyable, and affordable.
+The program offers a dynamic, multidisciplinary education.
+Grounded in the latest research techniques and technological applications, graduates of the program are prepared to meet an ever-growing demand for healthy, safe and nutritious foods.
+Food scientists learn to integrate and apply knowledge from the disciplines of chemistry, physics, engineering, microbiology, nutrition and culinary arts in order to preserve, process, package and distribute foods that are safe, nutritious, enjoyable and affordable.

 Full access to Drexel’s research resources leads to a research project that students can execute as a thesis under faculty direction.

 - Sensory Analysis of Foods

 For individuals with a high aptitude for science and a passion for applying it to the development of safer, healthier, more nutritious food products, the program offers an invaluable curriculum driven by the latest industry research, analysis and technological applications.

 The MS in Food Science consists of 45 post-baccalaureate credits, is offered as a full- and part-time program and many classes are offered in the evening.
 This flexible format allows professionals to move through the program quickly yet maintain employment during their studies.
 The program integrates the disciplines of chemistry, physics, engineering, microbiology and nutrition to study food ingredients and their physiochemical and biochemical interactions at the molecular and cellular levels.